 Understanding the ‘STAR’ system

-In this interview, Brodie White shares the interview questioning techniques that most organisations use when interviewing candidates and the simple answer process you can practice to give the best and clearest answers.
-They adopt a standardised interview process where everyone is on an equal playing field.
-They start off by hoping all candidates would have done some level of research on their company, Medical Edge Australia.
+In the above interview, Brodie White, Director of Medical Edge Australia, shares the interview questioning techniques that most organisations use when interviewing candidates and the simple answer process you can practice to give the best and clearest answers.
+At Medical Edge Australia, they adopt a standardised interview process where everyone is on an equal playing field.
+They start off by hoping all candidates would have done some level of research on their company, to show their dedication to the role.

 Brodie talks about how the STAR system is used by many ambulance services.
-Basically, STAR stands for Situation, Task, Action and Results, whereby the applicant can describe how they approached certain tasks and challenges and the outcomes.
+STAR stands for Situation, Task, Action and Results, whereby the applicant can describe how they approached certain tasks and challenges and the outcomes of the situation.

-Behavioural based questioning asks questions about your past work experiences in order to find out if you have the skills needed for the job.
-The logic behind this interview tactic is that your behavior in the past reflects and predicts how you will behave in the future.
+Behavioural-based questioning asks questions about your past work experiences in order to find out if you have the skills needed for the job.
+The logic behind this interview tactic is that your behaviour in the past reflects and predicts how you will behave in the future.

 The STAR technique is a useful strategy for responding to interview questions.
 It’s an excellent method to organise your thoughts when faced with challenging interview questions.
 There are four steps to this technique:

 - (S) Situation.
 Describe the situation in which the event took place.